matias-vazquez/SistemasEmbebidos/LSE06/README.md

         	…
         	…
 ```
-3. Create a new project in Atmel Studio and copy the example code; then, complete the code...
+3. Create a new project in Atmel Studio and copy the example code; then, complete the code.
+[You can follow this video as a reference](https://www.youtube.com/watch?v=bRNIte8wvJw).

    a) Open a project in ATMEL Studio
       1. Select the GCC C Executable version